 I kept promising myself that once I achieved this goal I would take it easy with work and start enjoying my life a bit more.
 I will be happily relaxed, knowing that we have everything we need.
 No more sleepless nights and stressful days filled with fatigue.

 And then, I caught myself doing something that made it clear to me that happiness is an inside job.
 I began thinking about starting (and investing more money into) a glamping business at the property I bought!
-In translation — I cannot just be satisfied about what I finally had achieved, I needed to do more.
-I may not be satisfied with where I am.
-I need to relinquish my right to sleep, leisure — and happiness — until I achieve the next goal.
+I could not just be satisfied about what I'd finally achieved, I needed to do more!

-So, inevitably, one thing comes to mind.
-No, I will not be happy with the next thing either.
-Happiness is an inside job.
-We choose to be pleased with something or be miserable about this or that.
+So, inevitably, one thing comes to mind: I would probably not be happy if I managed to set up this glamping business: I would've wanted to do more or try different things too.
+The truth is, happiness really is an inside job: we choose to be pleased with something or to be miserable about this or that.

 So, there must be some other reason why some people (and nations) are happy regardless of what they have, where and how they live.
-Indeed, some individuals and cultures seem to know how to maintain peace and contentment regardless of what is happening in their lives and how much they have.
+Indeed, some individuals and cultures seem to know how to maintain peace and contentment, regardless of what ever is happening in their lives or how much they have.

 Job vs passivity

-A detailed look into 15 nations’ beliefs about happiness revealed that people across the world believe that happiness is fragile.
-We consider it fleeting.
+A 2014 study published in the Journal of Happiness Studies looked into beliefs about happiness in 15 different nations and showed that people across the world believe that happiness is fragile.
+Many of us it consider it fleeting.
 When happy, we feel that this may easily turn into a less favourable state.

 This culture-wide conviction reflects our passivity in the face of emotions.
 We seem to overlook that we are in control of how we feel, that happiness is an inside job.
 In other words, we need to dedicate some effort to achieving and preserving happiness.
-We cannot just wait for something or someone to make us jovial.
+We cannot just wait for something or someone to lift our spirits.

 But how to do the work?
 If happiness is an inside job, what are the tools of the trade?